pruibobo/Analysis-on-Yelp-Reviews-Data/README.md

 Peibin Rui prui@wisc.edu

+## Introduction
+There are tens of thousands of reviews for different types of businesses.
+Our analysis mainly focuses on restaurants which serve steak in several US cities such as Madison and Pittsburgh.
+Among these restaurants, our specific goals are:
+- Investigate the relationship between ratings and words in reviews from two different aspects: foods, non-food factors
+- Provide useful advice for improving the ratings of steak restaurants on Yelp based on our analysis

 ## Goal

-To provide
+To provide:

-- Data-driven actionable plan to help business owners improve their ratings on Yelp.
+- Data-driven actionable plan to help business owners improve their ratings on Yelp
-- Key useful, analytical insights from the data (e.g. plots, tables, models, inferential methods, etc.) .
+- Key useful, analytical insights from the data (e.g. plots, tables, models, inferential methods, etc.)
-- A demonstration of your Shiny application.
+- A demonstration of your Shiny application

-Limited by the computing power, we chose to focus on restaurants whose category contained the word "steak".
+Limited by the computing power, we chose to focus on restaurants whose category contained the word "steak"

 ## Shiny App